Brandenburg–Prussia

-Brandenburg-Prussia (Brandenburg-Preußen; Brannenborg-Preußen) is the historiographic denomination for the early modern realm of the Brandenburgian Hohenzollerns between 1618 and 1701.
+Brandenburg–Prussia (Brandenburg-Preußen; Brannenborg-Preußen) is the historiographic denomination for the early modern realm of the Brandenburgian Royal dynasty of the House of Hohenzollern between 1618 and 1701.
 Based in the Electorate of Brandenburg, the main branch of the Hohenzollern intermarried with the branch ruling the Duchy of Prussia, and secured succession upon the latter's extinction in the male line in 1618.

-Another consequence of the intermarriage was the incorporation of the lower Rhenish principalities of Cleves, Mark and Ravensberg after the Treaty of Xanten in 1614.
+Another consequence of the intermarriage between the nobility was the acquisition / incorporation of the lands far to the west of Brandenburg–Prussia located in western Germany of the Holy Roman Empire (A.D. c.
+800 / 962 to 1806), and situated in the lower Rhenish / Rhine River of the principalities of the Duchy of Cleves, County of Mark and County of Ravensberg after the signing and agreements in the Treaty of Xanten in 1614.

 The Thirty Years' War (1618–1648) was especially devastating.
-The Elector changed sides three times, and as a result Protestant and Catholic armies swept the land back and forth, killing, burning, seizing men and taking the food supplies.
-Upwards of half the population was killed or dislocated.
+The Elector changed sides three times, and as a result Protestant groups of Evangelical Lutheran / Reformed / Calvinist and opposing Roman Catholic armies swept the lands back and forth, killing, burning, seizing men and confiscating any food or useful supplies.
+It is estimated that upwards of half the population of Central Europe / Germany of the late Medieval / Middle Ages period were killed or dislocated.
 Berlin and the other major cities were in ruins, and recovery took decades.
-By the Peace of Westphalia, which ended the Thirty Years' War in 1648, Brandenburg gained Minden and Halberstadt, also the succession in Farther Pomerania (incorporated in 1653) and the Duchy of Magdeburg (incorporated in 1680).
-With the Treaty of Bromberg (1657), concluded during the Second Northern War, the electors were freed of Polish vassalage for the Duchy of Prussia and gained Lauenburg–Bütow and Draheim.
-The Treaty of Saint-Germain-en-Laye (1679) expanded Brandenburgian Pomerania to the lower Oder.
+By the Peace of Westphalia, which ended the Thirty Years' War in 1648, Brandenburg also gained the Bishopric of Minden and Principality of Halberstadt, also the succession in the Farther Pomerania (incorporated in the Treaty of Stettin of 1653), and the Duchy of Magdeburg (incorporated later in 1680).
+With the Treaty of Bromberg (1657), these concluded during the Second Northern War (1655–1660), the electors were also freed of old Polish vassalage and loyalty by the Treaty of Cracow gaining more independence for the Duchy of Prussia and gained territories of Lauenburg–Bütow and Draheim.
+The Treaty of Saint-Germain-en-Laye (1679) expanded the province of Brandenburgian Pomerania to the lower Oder River.